Babies, children and teenagers during hot weather

 • It can get up to 15 degrees hotter under the canopy of an enclosed pram.
 If you need to cover the pram to keep your baby shaded, use a large canopy, or a mesh or perforated sun shield designed for strollers, instead of a blanket.
 This will ensure adequate airflow and allow you to still see your baby.

-• Regularly check on children and infants.
+• Regularly check on them.

 Children and teenagers